Sabres ‘ready to go’ with regular season set to start Friday against Devils | NHL.com

-MUNICH -- The Buffalo Sabres begin the 2024-25 regular season on Friday, but for them, it’s already arrived.
+MUNICH -- The Buffalo Sabres begin the 2024-25 regular season Friday, but for them it’s already arrived.

 "It feels like it's here," coach Lindy Ruff said.